Brands and corporate mergers — F15 Fighter vs. the 787 Dreamliner

 Two global brands, both looking to shore-up the weakest parts of their business.
 Two diametrically opposed corporate cultures.
 Two distinct brands and one ill-fated corporate merger.

 The McDonald Douglas brand revolved around blowing things up.
 Inflicting damage.
-Killing the enemy.
-Commercial production of the DC10 and MD80 was not the core of that brand.
+Efficiently killing the enemy.
+Protecting democracy.

-For some first-hand insight on business strategy, brands and corporate mergers, I spoke with a recently retired Boeing executive who was directly involved with that merger and the integration of the two companies.
+For some first-hand insight I spoke with a retired Boeing executive who was directly involved with that merger and the integration of the two giant companies.

 “There’s always going to be one executive who ends up taking the pivotal lead in the new, merged company.
 And that person came from McDonald.
 So he was naturally more inclined toward the military side of things.
 It’s like having two kids you don’t give equal attention to… Eventually they start fighting.
 Then if you take the allowance from one of them, you got some real problems.
 Eventually, both kids will suffer,” the exec told me.